nehaljwani/team.exiv2.org/book/IMaEA.md

 ### IPTC Extended Blocks

 As with Exif metdata, the IPTC data block can exceed 64k byte and this cannot be stored in a single JPEG segment.
-Exiv2 has code to deal with this and is thouroughly documented here: [https://dev.exiv2.org/issues/0000533](https://dev.exiv2.org/issues/0000533)
+Exiv2 has code to deal with this and is documented here: [https://dev.exiv2.org/issues/0000533](https://dev.exiv2.org/issues/0000533)

 ### IPTC in Tiff and other formats.